Some plants are best represented by one or two species or (in the case of pothos) a plant that isn’t even part of the genus.

 Preparing the Soil

-Any tropical potting soil mix will work, although richer ones such as African violet or orchid mixes can provide a healthy boost.
+Any tropical potting soil mix will work, although richer ones, such as African violet or orchid mixes, can provide a healthy boost.

 You may need to amend the soil with perlite and an organic component, such as peat moss, sphagnum moss, coco coir, or organic compost.
+This will ensure your soil has good drainage and avoid excess moisture.

 Remember that this plant likes slight acidity, so when using a base potting mix, check to make sure the pH level is between 6.0 and 6.5